 Why do we let money ruin lives when it is something we ourselves created?

-One of the most important questions that make you think about the meaning of life is the meaning of money.
+One of the most important questions that will make you think deeper about the meaning of life is the meaning of money.
 Money controls literally every aspect of our lives, even though humans created it.

 We allow it to ruin the lives of those in poverty and give control to those with more.
 We allow it to grant status and judge those with less than us.
 Philosophically speaking, the conundrum of money as something created by humans but the maker of misery for many of us is troubling.

 Can we truly have faith in something we can’t prove?